Cexee/Cexee/README.md

 # Cexee

-Student | Friend

 ---

 ## About

-I’m a student exploring how things actually work — from low-level programming to systems, logic, and real-world thinking.
+I’m a student learning Low-level Programming, Researching

 ---